harsha-vardhini123/HTML-CSS-Project/README.md

 # Basic HTML & CSS Project

-This repository contains a basic web development project built using **HTML** and **CSS**.
+This repository contains a web development project built using **HTML** and **CSS**.
 It demonstrates fundamental web layout and styling techniques suitable for beginners.

 ## 📁 Project Contents